 This last space of civic crowdfunding points to a common thread found in many of these broader examples of making—the systems being remade are often rooted in cities.

-"Citizens Will Make the Future of Cities
+"Citizens Will Make the Future of Cities" (Information Daily)

 Maker Cities game (IFTF)

 (image: "Lego Chicago City View 2001" by Otto Normalverbraucher)